Honours

 Why become a PRII Fellow?

-- This is a prestigious professional honour considered by many to be a career pinnacle
+You will be receiving a prestigious professional honour considered by many to be a career pinnacle

-- You will be officially recognised by your peers for your leadership and seniority
+You will be officially recognised by your peers for your leadership and seniority

-- Fellows are authorised to use the designation FPRII.
+Fellows are authorised to use the FPRII designation

 What role do PRII Fellows play?

-- Fellows are asked to promote the profession and professional best practice
+Fellows are asked to promote the profession and professional best practice

-- Fellows are encouraged to contribute to the development of the PRII and its standards and policies
+Fellows are encouraged to contribute to the development of the PRII and its standards and policies

-- Fellows are expected to raise awareness of the benefits of PRII membership
+Fellows are expected to raise awareness of the benefits of PRII membership

 Nominees for Fellowship must meet the following minimum requirements:

-- Full member of the PRII for a minimum of 10 years;
+- Full member of the PRII for a minimum of 10 years

-- Faithfully applied the ethics standards of the profession and Codes of Practice adopted by PRII during their career;
+- Faithfully applied the ethics standards of the profession and Codes of Practice adopted by PRII during their career

-- In good standing with the Institute (dues paid up to date);
+- In good standing with the Institute (dues paid up to date)

-- Must be, or have been, actively engaged in the public relations or communications profession;
+- Must be, or have been, actively engaged in the public relations or communications profession

 - Demonstrated an exceptional level of professional work either as an in-house practitioner or consultant.